 About the Course:

-The Postgraduate Award in Islamic Education is designed as a bridge course helping participants to develop a reflective academic grounding in the foundations of Islamic Education.
+The Postgraduate Award in Islamic Education (30 CATS) is designed as a bridge course helping participants to develop a reflective academic grounding in the foundations of Islamic Education, but can be taken as a standalone course.
 Students will critically explore narratives of education in Islam and engage with modern educational theory and models of pedagogic practice.
 It facilitates gaining essential research skills to be able to identify and pursue further academic study on diverse perceptions of education and cultures of teaching and learning within the context of historical and contemporary Muslim societies.

 Students will develop knowledge and understanding of Islam, the historical, cultural, theological and philosophical foundations of Muslim educational thought.
 The course aims to build students’ educational and pedagogic competence through facilitating a reflective engagement with a range of theoretical perspectives on the nature of education and educational values, and practical skills for organizing effective teaching and learning environments within the context of formal and informal Muslim educational settings.